The Carmel Fire Department is not accepting applications for the position of Firefighter at this time.

 Physical Agility Testing

 All Carmel Firefighter Applicants (PLEASE READ CAREFULLY)

 The Carmel Fire Department is an Equal Opportunity Employer.
 The Department is interested in good citizens who are seeking a career in the fire service.
 From time to time the City will have openings for firefighters.
 The active pool of applicants will include all individuals who have submitted an application prior to the posted deadline and who meet the minimum qualifications for the position.

 The purpose of this position is to perform fire suppression and emergency medical response duties as a member of a fire and rescue team.
-All applicants must pass the Candidate Physical Ability Test (CPAT) prior to taking the written exam with the Carmel Fire Department.
+All applicants must pass the Candidate Physical Ability Test (CPAT).
 The applicant must maintain a current CPAT certification card at all times while on the department testing and eligibility list.
-A copy of the certification must be submitted electronically prior to the written exam.
+A copy of the certification must be submitted electronically as an attachment to the application for firefighter.

 Please visit http://www.wayne.k12.in.us/esec/ for information on CPAT testing in Indiana.

 All qualified applicants will be sent a letter (at the email address listed on the application) advising them of a written examination session.
 The letter will indicate the date, location, and time of the exam.
 It will also include a brief explanation of the exam’s content and procedure.

 All applicants desiring to participate in the examination will be required to pay a non-refundable fee of thirty five dollars ($35), which is a portion of the exam fee.
 The Carmel Fire Department will pay the remainder of the fee.
 Individuals who have a personal hardship and cannot afford the test fee may make alternative arrangements prior to the time of testing.
 Failure to appear or arrive on time for scheduled tests and/or appointments will result in disqualification from the hiring process.